-Students should enroll for this course only if they have completed DMIN 751 successfully, do not have a DMIN Committee approved Project Thesis Proposal, and plan to work on a DMIN Project Thesis Proposal.
+\\Students should enroll for this course only if they have completed DMIN 751 successfully, do not have an approved Project Thesis Proposal, and plan to work on a DMIN Project Thesis Proposal.
 This course is above and beyond the required 33 hours for degree completion.
 The course is pass/fail and requires progress towards completing a Project Thesis Proposal.
-Students may repeat the course for a second semester, but in the second enrollment the student must complete and submit a Project Thesis Proposal to the DMIN Committee and it must receive their approval.
+Students may repeat the course for a second semester, but in the second enrollment the student must complete and submit a Project Thesis Proposal to the Director of the D.Min.
+Degree Program and it must receive their approval.